Charlie (band): History

 In 1981 a reorganised Charlie issued the album Good Morning America for RCA Records.
 Produced by Thomas and John Verity, the band now consisted of Thomas, Anderson, Gadd, Verity (vocals, guitar, formerly with the band Argent) and second drummer Bob Henrit (also ex-Argent).
 (Lonsdale had moved on to work for the band Toto as a sound engineer, mixing their live shows.)
-The previously unissued Here Comes Trouble, recorded in 1980, was finally released in 1982, albeit only in continental Europe.
+The previously unissued Here Comes Trouble, recorded in 1980, was finally released in 1982, albeit only in Europe.

 In 1982 Verity left to pursue a solo career and Terry Slesser joined the group as the new lead singer, while Thomas, still a member of the band, began concentrating more on the instrumentation.
 In 1983, the group had their most successful hit single, "It's Inevitable", which peaked at No. 38.
 The MTV music video showed a humorous kitchen pie fight.
 On the American Top 40 countdown show from 20 August 1983, Casey Kasem informed listeners about a "slight discrepancy" on the previous show from 13 August.
 There "Pieces of Ice" by Diana Ross had been played as the song at No. 38 on the countdown but actually was at No. 45.
 The real No. 38 song would have been "It's inevitable" by Charlie.
 The accompanying album, Charlie, was a flop, however, and the band soon folded.

 In 1986, Thomas resurrected the band identity, while essentially working as a solo artist.
 For the 1986 Charlie album In Pursuit of Romance, Thomas is the only credited band member, though there are some contributions made by session musicians.
 Thomas wrote, "This was basically a contractual album – Steve had gone off to work with Iron Maiden as a drum tech and John had a job in the telecommunications industry.
 I ended up making the whole album by myself – it put me in the hospital!"

 After a long lay off, in 2009 Charlie released the first album of new material in 23 years, Kitchens Of Distinction.
 It began life as a Terry Thomas solo project, but as the finished product included contributions from Martin Smith and Julian Colbeck amongst others, the decision was made to credit the CD to Charlie.

 Gadd died on 27 March 2013 after a year-long battle with cancer.

 Charlie released what was billed as a final album, Elysium, in late 2015.
 The band then consisted of Terry Thomas (vocals, guitar), Andy Bloom (guitar), Elliot Thomas (guitar), Martin Smith (steel guitar), Julian Colbeck (keyboards), Charlie Barratt (bass) and Steve Alexander (drums).